Termite Treatment Company

-A termite is in the family of wood-destroying insects that feed on wood, paper products, or any type of cellulose material.
-Here in Florida we typically find three different types of termites which are Subterranean Termites, Drywood Termites, and Damp Wood Termites.
+A termite is in the family of wood-destroying insects that feed on wood, paper products, or cellulose material.
+We typically find three different termites in Florida: Subterranean, Drywood Termites, and Damp Wood.
 Termites cause billions of dollars in damage to businesses and homes yearly.
-Termites pose a huge threat to homeowners, more so than tornadoes, lightning, fires, and hurricanes combined.
-It is estimated that for every human on earth, there may be 1,000 pounds of termites!
-These are just a couple of minor reasons to have your property protected from subterranean termite, Drywood termites and the damage they cause.
+Termites pose a considerable threat to homeowners than tornadoes, lightning, fires, and hurricanes combined.
+It is estimated that there may be 1,000 pounds of termites for every human on earth!
+These are just a couple of minor reasons to have your property protected from subterranean termites, Drywood termites, and the damage they cause.
 For years, Imperial Pest Prevention has employed the most technologically advanced Subterranean and Drywood termite treatment techniques while offering the highest quality service and competitive pricing in the pest control industry.
-Click this video from our Imperial Pest Prevention YouTube page for information on How to Recognize a Termite Infestation.
+Click this video from our Imperial Pest Prevention YouTube page to know how to Recognize a Termite Infestation.

-As a homeowner, property owner or renter, the word termites can be scary.
+As a homeowner, property owner, or renter, the word termites can be scary.
 Termites are hidden destroyers and require the help of a pest professional like Imperial Pest Prevention.
-Due to the fact termites are hidden and most likely unseen, they can cause extensive expensive damage unknowingly.
+Because termites are hidden and most likely unseen, they can unknowingly cause extensive, expensive damage.
 Ignoring symptoms of a possible termite infestation can be detrimental to your home.
-These homeowner tips for preventing termites help to reduce some of the probability of a termite encounter in your home.
+These homeowner tips for preventing termites help reduce some of the probability of a termite encounter in your home.

 Fix Water Leaks

 Termites love moisture sources.
 They are usually a secondary problem due to the primary problem source being moisture in the first place.
-Locations of leaks like faulty shower pans, air conditioning condensation drip lines not being extended far enough away from the structure, leaky pipes under sinks, etc. Ridding your home of these leaks will cause your home to be less desirable to termites and other insects.
+Locations of leaks like faulty shower pans, AC condensation drip lines not being extended far enough away from the structure, and leaky pipes under the sink.
+Ridding your home of these leaks will cause your home to be less desirable to termites and other insects.

 Seal Up Entry Points

-Sealing off accessible entry points where possible makes a huge impact on reducing insect activity in a home.
-Simple fixes like caulking around windows, replacing gable vents or soffit vents when damages, weather stripping of doors, etc. The more locations you can find to seal the better.
+Sealing off accessible entry points makes a significant impact on reducing insect activity in a home.
+Simple fixes like caulking around windows, replacing gable vents or soffit vents when damaged, and weather stripping of doors will help.
+The more locations you can find to seal, the better.

-Mulch is already deadwood that can hold moisture and decay at a speedy rate.
-Due to the fact of it holding moisture, allowing shelter, and a readily available food source, it is the least ideal substrate to use around your home.
-If you like the look of Mulch, they now make a rubber mulch that is made from recycled tires that perform well for drainage while allowing the look of mulch.
-It is a little pricier per bag, but in the long run, it will pay for itself.
-Rock is also an excellent alternative to mulch.
+Mulch is already deadwood that can hold moisture and decay speedily.
+Because it has moisture, allows shelter, and is a readily available food source, it is the least ideal substrate to use around your home.
+If you like the look of Mulch, they now make a rubber mulch made from recycled tires that perform well for drainage while allowing the look of Mulch.
+It is a little pricier per bag, but it will pay for itself in the long run.
+Rock is also an excellent alternative to Mulch.

 Store lumber away from the structure and off the ground.

-Those who have fireplaces or fire pits tend to store firewood close by the home or within proximity to.
+Those who have fireplaces or fire pits tend to store firewood close by the home or within proximity to the structure.
 Woodpiles are excellent locations to harbor insects and termites.
-Stored lumber should be kept at least 25 feet away from the home and should be off the ground.
+Stored lumber should be kept at least 25 feet away from home and should be off the ground.

 Another termite favorite is overgrown plants around the exterior of the home.
-If you have plants around your home, it is important to keep them at least 18" from touching the structure.
-Plants that get to close to the home can also cause the soil level to get high.
-If soil levels get high enough, they can engulf the slab and become in contact with wood siding, etc. Once you have earth to wood contact; you have created the perfect recipe for termites.
+Keeping them at least 18" from touching the structure is crucial if you have plants around your home.
+Plants that get too close to the house can also cause the soil level to get high.
+If soil levels get high enough, they can engulf the slab and become in contact with wood siding.
+Once you have earth-to-wood contact, you have created the perfect recipe for termites.

-An Imperial Pest Prevention professional will perform a thorough Termite inspection of your property and compose an ideal Termite treatment strategy that will be both accurate and effective.
+An Imperial Pest Prevention professional will perform a thorough termite inspection of your property and compose an ideal Termite treatment strategy that will be accurate and effective.
 A written termite proposal will be presented, detailing the inspection results and treatment options.
-Your Imperial Pest Prevention associate will be more than happy to discuss any questions or concerns you may have with termites or termite treatments in general and recommended the appropriate treatment.
+Your Imperial Pest Prevention associate will be happy to discuss any questions or concerns you may have with termites or termite treatments and recommend the appropriate treatment.

-Regardless if you concur Drywood Termites, or Subterranean Termites, you are covered.
-We also handle Powder Post Beetles, Old House Borers, Wood Decaying Fungus, and Spot treatments, there is no job to big or small.
+Regardless of whether you concur with Drywood Termites or Subterranean Termites, you are covered.
+We also handle Powder Post Beetles, Old House Borers, Wood Decaying Fungus, and Spot treatments; there is no job too big or small.
 Protect your investment today!